Introduction to Integration

 It is the "Constant of Integration".
 It is there because of all the functions whose derivative is 2x:

-The derivative of a constant is zero, so when we reverse the operation (to find the integral) there could have been a constant of any value.
+So when we reverse the operation (to find the integral) we only know 2x, but there could have been a constant of any value.

 So we wrap up the idea by just writing + C at the end.